YeeticusFinch/php-game/README.md

 ## How to play

+Important Note: You play as a process running on AWS, so if Amazon or AWS goes down, you lose

 WASD to move (unless you're on android, in which case you will have arrow keys)

 2 scores to keep track of: RAM, credibility